uvarc/rc-website/content/userinfo/rivanna/software/blender.md

 When {{% software-name %}} opens in your web browser, it will appear just like the {{% software-name %}} that you have on your laptop or desktop.

 ## Closing the Interactive Session
-When you are done, quit the Blender application.
+When you are done, quit the {{% software-name %}} application.
 The interactive session will be closed and the allocated resources will be released.